Commonly Googled Health Questions Answered By Doctors

 - Make daily exercise a part of your routine

-- Exercise at for 45 minutes for 3 days each week
+- Exercise at least for 45 minutes for 3 days in a week

 - Reduce stress (Avoid stressful situations and people that cause stress) or learn to adapt healthily to them.
 Here are some tips.

 - Reduce alcohol intake

 - Go on vacations and spend more time with your family

 - Yoga can help too

 4) What are some ways to prevent diabetes?

 Though diabetes can be genetic, certain life choices can prevent its onset.
 Our doctors would advise you to first find out your risks by visiting your family’s medical history or getting in touch with a doctor.
 But, whether you are at risk or not, here are some things you can and you should do to avoid diabetes.